Fr0styGDEV/GamblingBot/README.md

 - Real-time updates to FrostyCoin price.
 - `!buy [amount]`: Buy FrostyCoin at the current price.
 - `!sell [amount]`: Sell your FrostyCoin and gain profits (or losses).
-- `!graph`: Displays a graphical representation of FrostyCoin’s recent price history and user’s holdings.
+- `!fc`: Displays a graphical representation of FrostyCoin’s recent price history and user’s holdings.

 ### Leveling System
 - `!levelup [amount]`: Spend coins to level up.
 Levels scale exponentially in cost.